 $132,440,069

-Penny Marshall's "A League of Their Own" offers a vibrant, fictionalized portrayal of the real-life All-American Girls Professional Baseball League (AAGPBL), shining a spotlight on this pivotal moment in sports history.
+"A League of Their Own," directed by Penny Marshall, vividly reimagines the formation of the All-American Girls Professional Baseball League (AAGPBL), shedding light on a transformative yet often overlooked era in sports history.

-Recognized by the Library of Congress and preserved in the United States National Film Registry, "A League of Their Own" endures thanks to its outstanding performances and irresistible charm.
+Preserved in the United States National Film Registry by the Library of Congress, "A League of Their Own" continues to captivate audiences thanks to its memorable performances, humor, and enduring spirit.

 DramaFamilyFantasy